 lenses and can range from Rs 75000 for both eyes to Rs 200000 for both eyes.

 Sclera contacts are speciality lenses that are custom-made and fitted to each individual.
 They are designed to vault over the cornea and rest on the sclera, leaving room for fluid between the lens and the cornea.
 Scleral contacts are not dangerous, but there are some risk factors associated with their use.

 We dont recommend that you sleep in your scleral contact lenses.
 Sleeping in your scleral lenses can cause the tear layer behind the lens to become stagnant, increasing the risk of eye infections.

 Many patients who wear scleral lenses are able to wear them for 12-14 hours daily.
 Some patients may need to remove the lenses, clean them, and reapply them with fresh saline periodically throughout the course of the day in order to maintain the best possible vision and comfort.

 Contact lenses have been successfully used for decades.
 They have even been shown to reduce the need for transplant surgery in people who suffer from significant keratoconus.

 One of the biggest drawbacks of scleral contacts can be their cost.
-These lenses are custom fitted, which means that it takes a trained professional, eye care practitioner more time and effort to get them right.
+These lenses are custom fitted, which means that it takes a trained professional, or eyecare practitioner more time and effort to get them right.
 Each lens is individually crafted, which can drive up the cost.
-In the long run, however, scleral lenses are generally not drastically more expensive than other specialty contact lenses.
+In the long run, however, scleral lenses are generally not drastically more expensive than other speciality contact lenses.

 Complications are relatively rare.
 Possible hazards of sclera lens wear can include: